Ticafblanc/webserv/Doc/http_server/README.md

 </p>

 ## 3.5 Create Child Process to Handle Clients
-In a real world serverSocket, we are not going to reply all connected AbaseSocket with only one process.
+In a real world serverSocket, we are not going to reply all connected Socket with only one process.
 Our serverSocket program will not have good performance when multiple clients connecting to us at once.
-So we will create child process whenever new AbaseSocket connected.
-Please read the tutorial [link](https://www.linuxhowtos.org/C_C++/AbaseSocket.htm) ([PDF](https://github.com/Dungyichao/http_server/blob/master/doc/Sockets%20Tutorial.pdf)) - Enhancements to the serverSocket code part.
+So we will create child process whenever new Socket connected.
+Please read the tutorial [link](https://www.linuxhowtos.org/C_C++/Socket.htm) ([PDF](https://github.com/Dungyichao/http_server/blob/master/doc/Sockets%20Tutorial.pdf)) - Enhancements to the serverSocket code part.

 We modifiy a little bit code from the tutorial link.
 Please see the following.
 We only shows the while loop part.
 ```c++